shwethaj1104/AWS_study_material/Docker.md

 # What is Docker?

-• Docker is a software development platform to deploy apps
+• Docker is a software development platform to deploy apps.

 • Apps are packaged in containers that can be run on any OS